Matszwe02/Voron0_BatteryPowerV2/README.md

 - CC/CV charging the battery with PSU
 - button to power on and power off (gracefully) with power indicator

+## Custom circuit required
+Circuit for switching on and off battery and disconnecting galvanically PSU when powered down
+- see `Schematic.pdf`

 ## Images

 ![](images/image.png)